brandonbawe/brandonbawe/README.md

 ### 👋 Hi, I'm Brandon Damue!

-👨‍💻 I'm a frontend developer with four years of experience creating beautiful, user-friendly web interfaces.
+👨‍💻 I'm a software developer with four years of experience creating beautiful, user-friendly web interfaces.
 I specialize in building responsive, scalable, and accessible websites using the latest web technologies such as HTML5, CSS3, JavaScript, and modern front-end frameworks like React, Vue, and Angular.

 🎨 I'm passionate about design and have an eye for detail, which helps me create visually stunning web applications that are not only aesthetically pleasing but also easy to use and navigate.